Adventurers - Early Reading, Phonics and Writing

 Teaching Early reading and phonics

 Communication, language and interaction is the key focus when considering our approach to early reading and phonics.
-We aim to provide a communication friendly environment where both verbal and non-verbal methods of communication are implemented.
+We provide a communication friendly environment where both verbal and non-verbal methods of communication are implemented.
+These include; visual supports including choice boards and colour semantics, simple Makaton and AAC devices where appropriate for the learners.

 Through continuous assessment we will be able to judge when each individual will begin learning some of the set 1 sounds.

-The main focus in our classrooms will be reading stories and rhymes to children and developing their early language skills.
+The main focus in our classrooms will be reading stories and rhymes to children and supporting development of their early language and communication skills.

 We will plan the nursery rhymes and stories which we will sing and read over and over again – using the same actions, including Makaton, and special emphasis every time.

-We will use the RWI ‘ten top tips for reading stories’ and share these with parents.
+We will use the RWI ‘ten top tips for reading stories’.

 Teaching Read Write Inc phonics